 State Financial Aid

-Earn at least 18 hours each academic year with a minimum 2.00 GPA or the minimum required by that scholarship
+Students must meet the pace of progression requirement each semester with a minimum 2.00 GPA or the minimum required by that scholarship.

 For all questions concerning the SAP policy, please contact the ETBU Financial Aid Office